Pillbug23/Portfolio/Gitlet/README.md

 java gitlet.Main rm [file name]
 ```

 Unstages a file as it was staged for addition.
 If the file is tracked (any files in the current commit), we stage for removal.
+If the file is in our current commit, we stage it for removal and remove it from the working directory.

 * git status